Click here for the companion R script for this lecture.

 \(\frac{Likelihood_{reduced}}{Likelihood_{full}}\)

-Because the raw likelihood ratio under the null hypothesis does not have a known distribution, we first convert the likelihood ratio to -2X the difference in log likelihoods:
+The raw likelihood ratio under the null hypothesis does not have a known distribution.
+BUT, if we first convert the likelihood ratio to -2X the difference in log likelihoods, we have a statistic that approximately follows a Chi-squared distribution.

 Which can also be written as: